Zalanemoj/Instagram-Content-Recommender/README.md

 Additionally, the application integrates **Google Gemini AI** to provide qualitative strategy advice based on the model's numerical predictions.

+Based on the analysis of the repository files, here is a detailed description of the project that you can use in your `README.md` file (specifically in the "About" or "Project Overview" section).

+### **Project Description**

+The **Instagram Content Recommender** is an end-to-end data analytics and machine learning solution designed to help content creators optimize their social media strategy.
+This project bridges the gap between raw data and actionable insights by analyzing historical engagement metrics (Likes, Reach, Comments) to predict the success of future posts.

+The system operates through a complete data pipeline:
+1.  **Data Processing:** Raw Instagram analytics data is processed using **SQL** and **Python** to handle duplicates, clean features, and aggregate performance metrics by category and media type.
+2.  **Visualization:** A **Tableau Dashboard** provides a visual narrative of month-over-month growth and category comparisons, allowing users to identify trends in "Reels" vs. "Static" content performance.
+3.  **Predictive Modeling:** The project utilizes advanced Machine Learning algorithms, specifically **XGBoost** and **Artificial Neural Networks (ANN)**, to forecast engagement rates based on input features like hashtags, caption length, and posting time.
+4.  **AI-Powered Application:** A **Streamlit** web application serves as the user interface.
+It integrates **Google Gemini AI** to interpret the model's numerical predictions and generate qualitative, text-based strategy reports, offering users specific advice on how to improve their content's reach.

+This repository serves as a comprehensive guide to building a predictive analytics tool, covering data engineering, model training, and application deployment.

 ## 📂 Repository Structure

 ```text